 In states that allow collateral estoppel, you should still pursue unemployment cases if they have merit.
-However, if the case may eventually lead to other lawsuits, you may want to seek assistance from your company's attorney or legal department.
+However, if the case may eventually lead to other lawsuits, you may want to seek assistance from a qualified attorney or your internal legal department.
 The unemployment hearing may be your only opportunity to present your case.

-Issues and Evidence For Unemployment Hearing
+Issues and Evidence